 “Mānuka oil, particularly the triketone rich chemotype, has activity against pathological bacteria, e.g. Staphylococcus, Listeria, Enterococcus and some fungi, e.g. Trichophyton, Microsporum, as well as anthelmintic and insecticidal activities.
 The unique activity of the East Cape mānuka oils against Gram positive bacteria, e.g. Staphylococcus aureus and its antibiotic resistant strain MRSA, has been conclusively proven to be due to the presence of triketones.”- source

-In vitro studies also found East Cape mānuka oil to be effective at killing herpes types 1 and 2 (HSV1 and HSV2) .
+In vitro studies (tests in a controlled environment) also found East Cape mānuka oil to be effective at killing herpes types 1 and 2 (HSV1 and HSV2) .
 The triketones that East Cape mānuka oil contains are: leptospermone, isoleptospermone, flavesone and grandiflorone.
 Generally, East Cape mānuka oil has at least 25% triketones (and sometimes up to 40%).

 “The triketone enriched oils are commercially valuable because of their antibiotic activity but they represent only a minor portion of the mānuka resource.”